jclark/pc-ptp-ntp-guide/linuxptp-gm.md

 in the form `[enp1s0]`.
 An empty section tells LinuxPTP to run on that interface.
 * We need to make sure LinuxPTP runs as a server (grandmaster).
    * The Fedora ptp4l.cong has `slaveOnly 1`; we need to remove that or change it to `0`.
-   * We also need to add `masterOnly 1`; with LinuxPTP 4.0 you can use `serverOnly 1`.

-TODO: Not sure what the right thing to do here is.
-I think we need to prevent `ptp4l` from trying to control the PHC, since that is likely to interfere with `ts2phc`.
-One possibility is to use `masterOnly 1`.
+   * We also need to add `masterOnly 1`; with LinuxPTP 4.0 you can use `serverOnly 1` (the point of this is to prevent `ptp4l` from trying to control the PHC, since that is likely to interfere with `ts2phc`)
-Another possibility is to use `BMCA master`.

 Then enable and start ptp4l: